Top 12 Best Activities in London

 • 24/7 dining in the UK’s highest restaurant

-Standing at 310 metres, The Shard is the tallest building in Western Europe, and it’s open to the public seven days a week.
-Guests can purchase tickets in advance to see the city from three different viewing platforms.
-The Shard also boasts the highest restaurant in the UK – Duck & Waffle serves drinks and gourmet snacks 24 hrs a day.
+Standing at 310 meters, The Shard is the tallest building in Western Europe, and it is open to the public every day of the week.
+Visitors can buy tickets in advance to enjoy the city views from three different observation decks.
+The Shard also features the highest restaurant in the UK – Duck & Waffle, which serves drinks and gourmet snacks 24 hours a day.

 Activity 2) Buckingham Palace – Westminster, London